arnobl/kompren/README.md

  }
 ```
 In some cases, a variable declaration to required to perform some actions while slicing a model. `varName` must be defined.
 It defines the name of the declared variable.
 The expected format is a simple variable name (i.e. must follow the Java naming convention).
-In our example, type: `theA `.
-Then, give the value, here: `theA `
+Then, give the value, here: `theA `.

 See also:<br/>